 An alternative to WeChat wallet, but is essential if you want to use Taobao.
 The website uses this for payment, similar to PayPal and eBay.

 Chengdu has a long history with the bike, so the share bike phenomenon has taken Chengdu by storm.
 The city is filled with these share bikes and make getting round the city a blast.
-The two leading share bike apps are Mobike and ofo.
-If you are unable to set up a Chinese Bank account, it would be best to sign up to ofo bicycle over mobike as ofo accept international bank cards.
+If you are unable to set up a Chinese Bank account, it would be best to sign up to Hello Bike accept international bank cards.

 • DiDi